 - Virtual or in-person office hours with professors and advisors

-Melanie Kasparian, associate director of assessment for the Northeastern University College of Professional Studies, shares a sample schedule of what a typical week might look like in her post on how to be a successful online learner:
+Melanie Kasparian, associate director of assessment for the Northeastern University College of Professional Studies, shares a sample schedule of what a typical week might look like:

 |Monday||Begin required readings and multimedia|

 |Thursday||Continue posting and working on assignments|

 |Friday||Read and respond to posts and work on assignments|

 |Saturday||Read and respond to posts and finish assignments|

 |Sunday||Check your work and submit assignments|

 Avoid multitasking—which can actually decrease your productivity.
 Focus on one assignment at a time and zero in on the specific task at hand, whether that’s studying for an exam, reading a textbook, emailing a professor, or participating in an online forum.
 Arrange your tasks in order of importance, and pay attention to the three or four crucial tasks that require the most effort.

 If you need help staying focused, then consider creating lists using a project management tool, such as Trello or Smartsheet, to help organize tasks.
 If you prefer a traditional to-do list, then look at digital notebooks like Todoist, Wunderlist, or Evernote.